bioinfo-pf-curie/mpiSORT/README.md

 The presented version of the program has been tested on France Genomic cluster of TGCC (Très Grand Centre de Calcul) of CEA (Bruyeres le Chatel, France).

 !!!!!
-DON'T RUN THIS PROGRAM ON NETWORK FILESYSTEM AKA NFS IT DOESN'T WORK!!!!
+THIS PROGRAM NEEDS A LOW LATENCY NETWORK!!!!
 !!!!!
-DON'T RUN THIS PROGRAM IF YOU DON'T HAVE INFINIBAND OR LOW LATENCY NETWORK !!!!
+THIS PROGRAM NEEDS A PARALLEL FILE SYSTEM !!!!

-You need to have a good understanding of your infrastructure before running and tuning this code.
+Indeed optimizations are everywhere :)

 Contact us if you need information.